jhould007/lumaa-spring-2025-ai-ml/README.md

 <b>System Output:</b>

- Based on your query, we think you'd enjoy the following movies:

 You provided us with the following query: "I like action movies set in space" <br>
 This is how many recommendations you wanted: 5 <br>
 Here are 5 movies we think you'll love.